-This amendment would allow YouthBuild PCS to serve up to 35 additional students in each enrollment period in SY 2018-19, and up to an additional 20 students in each enrollment period in SY 2019-20-helping more students to earn their GED (and earn a DC State High School Diploma), obtain college and career-readiness skills, and gain industry-recognized certifications (such as HBI-PACT, NCCER, and MC3 construction certifications-enabling them to obtain front-of-the-line access to apprenticeships in the building trades), while they transform themselves and their community.
-And, as we add more students, this amendment will also enable us to expand and deepen our programming for current students.
+This amendment would allow YouthBuild PCS to serve up to seven additional students in each enrollment period in SY 2018-19- helping more students to earn their GED (and earn a DC State High School Diploma), obtain college and career-readiness skills, and gain industry-recognized certifications (such as HBI-PACT, NCCER, and MC3 construction certifications-enabling them to obtain front-of-the-line access to apprenticeships in the building trades), while they transform themselves and their community.
+And, if we are able to add more students over time, this amendment will also enable us to expand and deepen our programming for current students.